You are here

 Young children who will sit on an adult’s lap do not require a ticket.
 Children who will require their own seat will require their own ticket.
 Guests will be required to show their ticket to enter the graduation tent.

 University Commencement Ceremony

-Graduating students have the opportunity to register for up to THREE (3) guest tickets for the Commencement Ceremony, please visit the Commencement Ticket site and login to register.
-The deadline to register is Friday, May 9, 2014.
-More information can be found on the University Commencement site.
+Graduating students will have the opportunity to register for tickets to the Commencement Ceremony in Spring 2015, please visit the Commencement website for additional information.
 If your guests do not plan to attend the Commencement Ceremony, there is no need to register for guest tickets.